jk/php-wsdl-creator/readme.txt

 have look at http://www.json.org/js.html for informations how to en- and decode objects to/from JSON in your JavaScript application.

+But if you use JavaScript at the client side you should have a look at the PhpWsdlServers extension that serves a JSON webservice and produces JavaScript client code for you.
+Since I added the JSON webservice I don't use SOAP with JavaScript clients in my projects anymore.

 SOAP with Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All tests using Microsoft Visual Studio 2010 ran without any problems.
 You can